-They will also have different percentages such as 2%, 5%, 10% which relates to the light's output - although there are many things which influence this.
+They will also have different percentages such as 2%, 5%, 10% which relates to the lights output - although there are many things which influence this.
 We typically use 5 - 10% lamps depending on the species.
 Lower percentage for animals which live in rainforests or only come out at dawn and dusk and higher percentages for animals who bask a lot.
 All UVB lights will slowly produce less UV over time.
-Some need changing every 3 - 6 months and some every 6 - 12 months.
+Some need changing every 3-6 months and some every 6-12 months.
 The decision to change the lamp must be based on the manufacturer's guidelines unless you have a UVB reader to test for yourself.
 In the hospital we prefer to use Arcadia and Zoomed brands as we find them very reliable and they do not need changing as frequently as some of the other varieties.
 All UVB lamps work better with a reflector to direct the light towards the reptile (see below)

 Heat Lamps

 These are sometimes called basking lamps or full spectrum lamps and come in all sorts of varieties and colours; red, blue, black etc. The two main distinctions to be made with heat lamps are those that emit light and those that don't.
-We do not recommend the coloured artificial looking heat lamps such as those below.
-The colours serve no purpose for the reptile and may cause stress.
+The ones that emit light I would recommend a full spectrum basking light because this (combined with a UVB light) is as close to natural sunlight as possible as it will provide some UVA light for those species that need it as well as heat.
+I do not recommend the coloured artificial looking heat lamps such as those below.
+The colours serve no purpose for the reptile.

 Coloured heat lamps